tayla-orsmond/IMY-220-project/README.md

-# artfolio.
+# artfolio. 🎨
 IMY 220 | Events Website | 2022
 ## About:
 This is a website for my second-year BIS Multimedia module, IMY-220.
-The goal was to create an events social-media site (think tripAdvisor + Instagram) for uploading and viewing users' events, revieing events, following and messaging users - with a theme of your choice.
+The goal was to create an events social-media site (think tripAdvisor + Instagram) for uploading and viewing users' events, revieing events & following and messaging users with a theme of your choice.
 The theme for this site is art and pop-culture based events, *artfolio*.

 I decided to go for a modern, contemporary, "neo-pop" feel, with some historical art pieces thrown in for the feeling of "modernizing old art".
-The site is fully responsive.
-The site is also fully functional, and can be used to upload/view/review events, follow users, and message users.
+The site is fully responsive & fully functional according to our spec, and can be used to upload/view/review events, follow users, and message users.

 ## Built with:
 <div>